ebonnal/streamable/README.md

 ## `.observe`

-> Logs the progress of iterations over this stream:
+> Logs the progress of iterations over this stream, if you iterate on:

-If you iterate on
 ```python
 observed_slow_integers: Stream[int] = slow_integers.observe("integers")
 ```
-you will get these logs:
+> you will get these logs:
 ```
 INFO: [duration=0:00:00.502155 errors=0] 1 integers yielded
 INFO: [duration=0:00:01.006336 errors=0] 2 integers yielded